Use dashboard page filters

 If you click in the upper-right corner of the page, you save the filters values into the database.
 The filter values are saved per user.

 If you click , you reset the filters values to the saved ones.
 If you do this before saving filters values, the filters values become empty.

-If you export the Dashboard page to PDF after applying page filters, the portlets will show the same data in PDF as in the Dashboard page, though the filters will not be exported to PDF.
+If you export the Dashboard page to PDF after applying page filters, the portlets show the same data in PDF as in the Dashboard page, though the filters are not exported to PDF.

 Turn filters on or off

 You can turn Dashboard page filters on and off for a Dashboard page or for a specific portlet.
 By default, page filters are turned on.